Arjunsinghthakur/SOEN-6011/skills/eliciting_software_requirements.md

 ## Work Related to Skill (Related Activities and Artifacts)
 ---
-* Interviews: It is the most common technoque for gathering the requirements, it requires the interviewer to identify the stakeholders and users from which he/she can gather the requirements.
+* **Interviews**: It is the most common technoque for gathering the requirements, it requires the interviewer to identify the stakeholders and users from which he/she can gather the requirements.
 Interviews should be very well prepared in advance a nd in a proper manner to get the best out of this technique. both open ended and closed ended questions can be asked.
 Interviewee'spermission should always be asked to record the responses for later reference and in the end the response should be confirmed with them.

-* Prototyping: This is an effective method of requirements gathering as it heavily involves the user.
+* **Prototyping**: This is an effective method of requirements gathering as it heavily involves the user.
 In this method, the user is directly asked their requirements which is input for the changes and then they are shown the outcomes for their feedbacks.
 Though, this process can make the customers impatient as they are shown the prototype only, but the final product takes longer time.

-* Direr observation: other than conducting interviews and surveys, direct observation is effective as in many cases, the interviews are not enough as users have a vague idea of what actually the need and how they interact with the sorroundings of system. the observations can be recorded but should always be approved from the users.
+* **Direct observations**: other than conducting interviews and surveys, direct observation is effective as in many cases, the interviews are not enough as users have a vague idea of what actually the need and how they interact with the sorroundings of system. the observations can be recorded but should always be approved from the users.
 Sometimes direct observations can turn out to be less or poorly captured.

-* Reading available documentations: This is an effective method too as this method suppliments the other methods of elicitation.
+* **Reading available documentations**: This is an effective method too as this method suppliments the other methods of elicitation.
 In this, the available docuements are analyzed, sthe structure of the organization as well as more crucial information about the stakeholders can be obtained.
 Also the documentation can help to clear any doubts or capture any information missed during the other methods.On the other hand, it should always be confirmed whether the documentation is up to date or not and also analyzing/reading the documentation can be time consuming.

 ## Real-World Example/Scenario of Skill (Text, Graphic, Audio, Video)